Things to do in Sighisoura

 Who was Vlad Tepes?

 Vlad Tepes, also known as Vlad the Imapler, was the ruler of Wallachia (a region of Romania) in the 15th Century.
-He was born in a house in the citadel of Sighisoara in 1430 or 1431.
+He was born in a house in the citadel in 1430 or 1431.

 As a young man he was imprisoned by the Ottoman Turks to ensure the loyalty of his father the King.
 After spending four years incarcerated in Anatolia (Turkey), he managed to escape back to Romania and claim his rightful title.